jaigora24/e-bill-application/README.md

 A web based application in which user make the e-bills for their customers & print it.

-Tech used : HTML, CSS, Javascript, jQuery
+Tech used : HTML, CSS, Javascript, jQuery<br>
 Deployment Tool : Netlify

 Application live at https://ebill.netlify.app/